People

 Research

-My research interests are focused mainly on the quantum theory of semiconductor nanostructures.
+From 2006-2020 I was employed on a teaching and research contract.
+My research background is in the quantum theory of semiconductor nanostructures.
 I have long standing interests in quantum dots, carbon nanotubes, graphene, scanning tunnelling microscopy of single dopants, and x-ray absorption spectroscopy.
 I am also interested in compound semiconductor detectors.
 I am experienced with effective mass, tight-binding, and ab-initio DFT electronic structure calculations for a variety of different systems.
 I have over 25 years experience of code development and in X-ray absorption spectroscopy.

 Publications